 6.9.2 Guidance to language users

+Include sanity checks to ensure the validity of any values used as index variables.

 Ensure that consistent bounds information about each array is available throughout a program.

-Enable bounds checking throughout development of a code.
+Enable bounds checking, when available, throughout development of a code.
 Disable bounds checking during production runs only for program units that are critical for performance.

 Use whole array assignment, operations, and bounds inquiry intrinsics where possible.